thnguyendinh/shopee-discount-bot/README.md

 Notes

-Token Security: The bot token was exposed in commit 810b853.
-Generate a new token via @BotFather and update Render.
+Token Security: Generate a new token via @BotFather and update Render.
 Render Free Plan: Bot sleeps after 15 minutes of inactivity but wakes on webhook requests.
 Upgrade to Starter ($7/month) for 24/7 uptime.
 Shopee Scraping: Unofficial API may return 403 errors due to anti-bot measures.
 Future improvements may include proxy rotation or Shopee Open API (https://affiliate.shopee.vn/).